 At the time when the Colosseum was built, Rome was about to reach the peak of its power, under the strong guidance of the Flavian dynasty.
 Anxious to gain the support of the people, especially after Nero’s controversial reign, the new emperor Flavius Vespasian decided to use part of the booty from the recent sack of Jerusalem to sponsor what was going to be not only the masterpiece of the imperial propaganda, but also Rome’s most iconic building ever: the Flavian Amphitheatre, aka the Colosseum.

 Built in an incredibly short amount of time, thanks to the Romans’ legendary ingenuity and efficiency (but also to the hard work of thousands of slaves), the Colosseum soon became Rome’s most popular attraction.
-In its 400 hundred years of activity since its inauguration in 80 AD, the Colosseum attracted thousands and thousands of passionate spectators, anxious to watch all the bloody spectacles that the Colosseum had to offer: gladiatorial combats, animal hunts, historical reenactments, capital executions and possibly even naval battles.
+In its 400 hundred years of activity since its inauguration in 80 AD, the Colosseum attracted thousands and thousands of passionate spectators, anxious to watch all the bloody spectacles that the Colosseum had to offer: gladiatorial combats, animal hunts, historical reenactments, and capital executions.

 Not everybody, though, could get in to watch the shows: at that time, Rome had already 1,000,000 inhabitants, while the Colosseum had room “only” for 60,000 spectators.
 They would be the lucky ones who would benefit from the emperor’s generosity, as he was the sponsor not only of the expensive shows, but also of the food: as poet Juvenal pragmatically put it, “give them bread and circuses and they will never revolt”.

 If you want to visit the highlights of Ancient Rome but only have limited time available, then look no further: our Express Colosseum tour is the perfect solution!
 Are you ready to travel back in time with us?